syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 Not that we defined fairly high CPU and memory requests for our pod.
 This way we will quickly get to the point where the scheduler can not schedule new pods due to insufficient resources, if we try to scale the deployment up.

-Let's now manually scale the deployment, in real life this would likely be done by the horizontal pod autoscaler
+Let's now manually scale the deployment, in real life this would likely be done by the horizontal pod autoscaler:

 ```shell
 $ kubectl scale deployment/hello-app --replicas 15 --namespace hna-tutorial